Cord Blood Collection: confessions of a vampire-midwife

 'Cord' blood is baby's blood

 The term 'cord blood' is misleading.
 The blood collected via the umbilical cord is the baby's blood.
-When adults donate blood it is collected via their arm.
+When adults donate blood, it is collected via their arm.
 We don't refer to that blood as 'arm blood'.

 During pregnancy, the baby and placenta share the baby's circulating blood.
 The placenta provides an extension of the baby's circulation.
 This allows the baby to receive nutrients and oxygen from the intervillous space between the (separate) mother's circulation and the placenta.
 After birth, the placental circulation alters, sending all the baby's blood into their body.
-You can read more about the 'physiology of newborn transition' in this this post and more about transfusion by the placenta in this movie:
+You can read more about the 'physiology of newborn transition' in this post and more about transfusion by the placenta in this movie:

 Knowledge about the short-term and long-term health benefits of the baby having their full blood volume at birth is now widespread (see this post for details).